 Overall, keep in mind that in four days you have to pick and choose where you want to go – you can’t see all of Yellowstone without more time.
 But our four-day trip focusing on the Canyon, Lamar Valley, and Old Faithful areas of the park was everything we were looking for.
 Bookend your trip with an additional three days in Grand Teton National Park.
 Here’s our itinerary >>

-I got the urge to start running in mid-October, which was a pretty poor choice on my part.
+I got the urge to start running in mid-October.
 Within weeks of starting Project Become A Runner, winter arrived in Colorado.
 More recently, I decided to run my first half marathon in April…and start training right as the temperatures were dropping in November.

 Needless to say, I’ve been over (and under) dressing for winter running for several years now.
 It takes some trial and error, some sweaty days and some numb fingers, so let this beginner-friendly guide help you get a jump start on not freezing your booty off as winter runner!

 A good rule of thumb is dress like it’s 10 degrees warmer than it actually is.